How to Start as a New Collection in Arctos

 Joining the Actos community listserv

 Arctos uses Google Groups to manage its email lists.
-Anyone who is a collection contact (data, loan, etc.) or a regular Arctos user should join the main Arctos Google Group.
-To do so, go to https://groups.google.com/forum/#!forum/arctos.
-You should see a blue button in the top bar that says “Apply to join group.”
-Click on this button, and in the dialog box that appears make sure to edit your display name so that it’s your actual name, and check that you would like to receive email updates, as shown in the screenshot below.
+Anyone who is a collection contact (data, loan, etc.) or a regular Arctos user should join the main Arctos Google Group by clicking “Ask to join group.”
+In the dialog box that appears make sure to edit your display name so that it’s your actual name, and check that you would like to receive email updates, as shown in the screenshot below.

-If you go to the Google Groups site above and do not see the “Apply to join group” button it means one of two things:
+If you go to the Google Groups site above and do not see the “Ask to join group” button it means one of two things:

 - You are already a member of the group but may not be receiving emails.
 To fix this, go to the upper right corner of the browser window where you will see “My Settings,” and under that is “Membership and email settings.”
 Edit your email preferences (and display name if it’s not your real name).